 RPA is one of the frontrunners among tech, bringing automation to industries.
 The technology entails pre-programmed bots automating different activities within the value chain.
 The scope ranges from patient interaction to payment services.
 The number of RPA applications in healthcare is growing and will continue to grow soon (see Fig.2).

 RPA can be a great aid in scanning paper documents, extracting data, transferring PHI to Electronic Health Records (EHRs), and converting images into text.
-At this point, healthcare automation delivered by RPA takes a lot of burden from the shoulders of medical staff.
+At this point, automation in healthcare delivered by RPA takes a lot of burden from the shoulders of medical staff.
 In turn, they can focus on more critical tasks and make themselves more helpful in care delivery.
 For instance, they can aid practitioners in handling HIPAA-compliant telehealth apps to bring care to patients in the most remote areas.

 Business Process Management (BPM)